 1 Electrical Interface of the Base

-A. The lateral interface, screen and buttons of the base are shown on Figure 2-3:
+The interface, display and buttons on the top of the base are shown in Figure 2-3:

 Figure 2-3 Front view of the base